GlennPatrickMurphy/BlackjackRobot/README.md

 ## Abstract

 #### In this GitHub repository, I show the Blackjack Robot I developed with a Jetson TX2 using AlexNet Model trained on Nvidia Digits.
-Once the Jetson classified the playing card, though its onboard camera, a decision was outputted to a green (Hit!) and red light (Stay).
+Once the Jetson classified the playing card, though its onboard camera, a decision was outputted to a green (Hit!) and red (Stay) LED.
 The playing card dataset, used to train the AlexNet Model, was augmented through a python script.
-The robot has an accuracy of 84% and classified these images with about 16ms (seen on the Imagenet-Camera).
-This repository shows and explains the decisions behind: the creation of the playing card dataset, the training of the classification model, and the programming of the decision-making capabilities.
+The robot has an accuracy of 84% and classified these images in, roughly, 20ms (seen on the Imagenet-Camera).
+This repository shows and explains the decisions behind: the creation of the playing card dataset, the training of the classification model, and the programming of the decision-making.

 <figure>  <figcaption>Robot Demo #1</figcaption>
 <img style="text-align:center;" src="https://github.com/GlennPatrickMurphy/BlackjackRobot/blob/master/media/video/BlackJackRobot_Demo1.gif" description="Demo Of Robot"></img>